 Planning tip: Continue the visual feast at the Palacio de Generalife right by the Alhambra, a summer palace whose gardens and perfectly orchestrated fountains provided repose for the ancient Nasrid sultans.

 Best city for spiritual tourism

 Santiago de Compostela is the capital of Galicia and the final destination of the Camino de Santiago (Way of Saint James) pilgrimage, a tradition that stretches back over 1000 years.
 On any day of the week, you'll see pilgrims from all over the world paying their respects at the Basilica of Santiago de Compostela, the reputed burial place of St James the Apostle.

 Even non-pilgrims can relish the mystical beauty of this northern Spanish city with a distinct Celtic heritage.
-Its beating heart is the Plaza del Obradoiro, where stands the luxurious Hostal dos Reis Católicos, believed to be the oldest hotel in the world that was once a hostel for pilgrims.
+Its beating heart is the Plaza del Obradoiro, where the luxurious Hostal dos Reis Católicos stands, believed to be the oldest hotel in the world that was once a hostel for pilgrims.

 Planning tip: Santiago has a rich gastronomic tradition highlighted by its excellent seafood, so be hungry when you visit the city's second most popular attraction after the Cathedral, the Mercado de Abastos food market.